Cvmcosta/ltijs/docs/provider.md

   (conection, request, response,  next) => {
     response.send('User connected!')
   }, {
-    secure: true, // Cookie is only passed through secure https requests
+    secure: true, // Cookie is only passed through secure https requests.
+    sameSite: 'Strict', // Specifies sameSite flag for the cookie.
     sessionTimeout: (req, res) => { res.send('Session timed out') },
     invalidToken: (req, res) => { res.send('Invalid token') }
   }
 )
 ```
+***Obs: If sameSite is defined as 'None', the secure flag is automatically set to true, that is done because browsers do not accept cookies with sameSite set to 'None' that are not also set as secure.***

 #### The app property